Dzenly/tia/readme.md

 ### Test log

-This is a text fail (in ASCII encoding) which is created by TIA API calls (actions with logging, assertions, etc.) in a test JS file.
+This is a text file which is created by TIA API calls (actions with logging, assertions, etc.) in a test JS file.
 The file reflects the test scenario and should be very similar with the according test plan section.